In 1959 the CIA named Richard Bissell its deputy director for plans. The agency had made an unusual selection.

 From Bissell’s perspective, the final nail in the coffin for the invasion plan came when President Kennedy rolled back the air support.

-Bissell and his fellow deputy director Charles Cabell were at the White House as Kennedy weighed the decision to reduce the air support.
-Bissell was offered the chance to try to persuade the president personally, but he declined, leaving it to Secretary of State Dean Rusk to convey his opinions.
+Bissell and his fellow deputy director Charles Cabell had gone to the White House as Kennedy weighed the decision to reduce the air support.
+Bissell had the chance to try to persuade the president personally, but he declined.
+He left it to Secretary of State Dean Rusk to convey his opinions.

-“Today I view this decision . . . as a major mistake,” he would later write.
+“Today I view this decision . . . as a major mistake,” he later wrote.
 “For the record, we should have spoken to the president and made as strong a case a possible on behalf of the operation and the welfare of the brigade.”

-Back at CIA headquarters, the decision to curtail the air war was greeted with outrage.
+Back at CIA headquarters, outrage greeted the decision to curtail the air war.

-“This is the godamnest thing I have ever heard of..” one CIA planner would shout.
-Bissell wrote: “Probably out of cowardice I allowed Cabell to be the one to deliver the message, and so he bore the brunt of everyone’s anger.”
+“This is the goddamnest thing I have ever heard of,” one CIA planner shouted.
+Bissell wrote that he let Cabell deliver the message, “probably out of cowardice.”
+And so Cabell bore the brunt of everyone’s anger.

-Bissell’s career with the CIA did not survive.
-He was offered the chance to return to work in an area in which he had excelled, improving the agency’s data collection and electronic spying capabilities.
-But he declined and resigned in 1962, eventually returning to Connecticut.
+Bissell’s career with the CIA did not survive the fiasco.
+The agency offered him the chance to return to work improving the agency’s data collection and electronic spying.
+But he declined and then resigned in 1962, eventually returning to Connecticut.

-Kennedy would award Bissell the National Security Medal for his work with the CIA, and Bissell would end his career in private industry.
+Kennedy would award Bissell the National Security Medal for his work with the CIA.
+Bissell would then end his career in private industry.

-For the rest of his life, Bissell was linked to the Bay of Pigs, and he did not avoid the topic.
+For the rest of his life, Richard Bissell was linked to the Bay of Pigs, and he did not avoid the topic.
 He addressed it in detail in his memoir, Reflections of a Cold Warrior: From Yalta to the Bay of Pigs.
-Bissell never denied responsibility for the Bay of Pigs disaster, though he did feel unfairly treated in the reviews of the operation.
+Bissell never denied responsibility for the disaster, though he did feel unfairly treated in the operation’s reviews.

-The CIA inspector general, Bissell felt, had gone out of his way to smear him — possibly to clear the way for Bissell’s rivals within the agency to ascend.
-Richard Helms reported to Bissell and had been passed over for Bissell’s position as deputy director.
+The CIA inspector general, Bissell felt, had gone out of his way to smear him.
+He did it, possibly, to clear the way for Bissell’s rivals within the agency.
+Richard Helms reported to Bissell, and Bissell had passed over him as deputy director.

-Helms had given the Bay of Pigs operation a wide berth and would take over after Bissell’s resignation, and eventually rise to become CIA director.
+Helms had given the Bay of Pigs operation a wide berth and then took over after Bissell resigned.
+Eventually he rose to CIA director.

-Bissell bridled at charges in the inspector general’s report that no first-rate CIA staff was involved in the Bay of Pigs planning.
+Bissell also bridled at the inspector general’s charges that the Bay of Pigs planning involved no first-rate CIA staff.

-Some scholars maintain there was no chance for the Bay of Pigs insurgency to work because there was limited anti-Castro sentiment in Cuba.
+Some scholars maintain the Bay of Pigs insurgency had no chance because of limited anti-Castro sentiment in Cuba.
 The larger Cuban military, they contend, would have put down the invasion regardless.

 Others have suggested the anti-Castro Cubans hoped to draw the U.S. military into the fight.
-If they did, Bissell has said, they never got that impression from him or his men.
-The United States was never going to come to the rescue, he contended, and that was made clear from the start to all parties.
+If they did, Bissell said, they never got that impression from him or his men.
+The United States would never come to the rescue, he contended.
+The CIA made that clear from the start to all parties.

-Bissell himself maintained that it was the cancellation of air support that doomed the mission.
-While the invasion might not have toppled Castro, Bissell argues it was the lack of air support that resulted in the invading force being thrashed.
+Richard Bissell himself maintained that the cancellation of air support doomed the mission.
+While the invasion might not have toppled Castro, Bissell argued, the thrashing of the invasion force wouldn’t have happened with air support.

-So why didn’t he object more strenuously as the air support was whittled away from the plan?
+So why didn’t he object more strenuously as the air support got whittled away from the plan?
 He wrote:

-“I think I retained too much confidence in the whole operation up to the end, more than was rational — but that’s the way it was.
+“I think I retained too much confidence in the whole operation up to the end, more than was rational,” he wrote.
+“But that’s the way it was.”

 “So emotionally involved was I that I may have let my desire to proceed override my good judgment on several matters.”